- Dept Admin

 Personal visits to the department are encouraged throughout the year.
 Please contact email@example.com to arrange a visit.
 Professors and current graduate students will be happy to discuss the graduate program with you.

-Additionally, an open house for prospective graduate students is scheduled every March.
-In 2018, the open house will be held on Friday March 9th.
+Additionally, an open house for invited prospective graduate students is scheduled every March.
+In 2021, a virtual open house will be held on Friday, March 12th.
 This is a great opportunity to learn more about the department, and meet other prospective grads before making a final decision.
-The department pays for travel and accommodation for applicants who have been offered admission to the program.
+When conditions improve again, the department will pay for travel and accommodation for applicants who have been offered admission to the program.
+When possible, admitted international students visitors will be supported up to prevailing domestic travel rates.
+We are easily reached from major airports with hourly shuttly service from PDX.

-Applications and letters of reference are due on January 1st.
-Late applicatoins received before January 15 will be given full consideration, but late applications are less likely to be nominated for special fellowship/scholarship funding (see financial support section above).
+Applications and letters of reference are due on January 15th.
+Late applications received before January 30 will be given full consideration, but late applications are less likely to be nominated for special fellowship/scholarship funding (see financial support section above).
 More information.